Z-Kiss/Java_React_H2-Proman/README.md

 ## **Secure User Interactions**

-- Register, Login, Logout and you can login as Guest that's not needed any pre registration
+- Register, Login, Logout and you can login as Guest that's not needed any pre-registration

 ## **Create Components**